 Email Mohamed Kamara

 Mohamed is Associate Professor of French at Washington and Lee and the current Head of the Africana Studies Program.
 Mohamed's teaching and research interests include French language as well as French and Francophone literatures and cultures, with specific focus on African and Eighteenth century French women writers, colonial education and human rights.
-Mohamed is also a founding member of Rockbridge Interfaith.
-As faculty advisor to campus Muslim students, he is a member of the Religious Staff in the Office of Inclusion and Engagement.
-Mohamed is married to Tida Drame and has two children, Adama and Musa, both of whom are in college.
+Mohamed is also a founding member of Rockbridge Interfaith and a board member of CARE Rockbridge.
+As faculty advisor to campus Muslim students and the W&L African Society, he is a member of the Religious Staff in the Office of Inclusion and Engagement.
+Mohamed is married to Tida Dramé and has two children, Adama and Musa.

 Reformed University Fellowship Campus Minister